Get the Right Care at the Right Time

 When you schedule regular appointments with your PCP, you’re more likely to identify and address potential health concerns before they develop into something life-threatening that requires urgent medical attention.
 To prevent these types of emergencies and avoid trips to the ER, you should schedule appointments with your PCP for:

-If you’re feeling sick or dealing with a minor injury, your best option is to schedule a same-day/next-day appointment.
-These appointments are for conditions that aren’t severe enough to require immediate attention or a trip to the ER, like:
+If you’re feeling sick or dealing with a minor injury, use our enhanced find a provider search function to locate the soonest available appointment near you.
+This is your best appointment option for conditions that aren’t severe enough to require immediate attention or a trip to the ER, like:

 When to Visit the Emergency Room or Call 911